paul-hammant/browser-download-deleter/README.md

 if you want to delete the file in 24 hours.
 Note this also works or ANYTHING that finds its way into your ~/Downloads folder.

+Not for everyone, but fo some download is a "workflow" moment.
+You intention may be to send a pic from your phone to your desktop, (work on it a little bit in a picture package, then out it out on social media etc.
+That last marks the last time you need it on your desktop, so it would be nice if it could be silently deleted sometime after your likely finishing with it.
+24 hours later seems like a reasonable amount of time, but others might like 7 days (not coded yet).

 ## Screenshots

 Down a pic (or video, or anything) to save somehow: